bio-ontology-research-group/UNMIREOT/results.md

-# EFO Combination Unsatisfiability Results Breakdown
+# EFO Combination Results Breakdown

 All ontologies, including EFO, were the most recent versions available from AberOWL at 14:00 UTC 2016-04-22.